The Culture Programme

 The BGI operates a range of cultural programmes, including the National Videogame Museum, the Gamecity festival, the Continue programme, its research programme in concert with universities such as Bath Spa, and games culture consultancy:

 - The National Videogame Arcade was opened in 2015.
-It is a games cultural centre which stages events, runs galleries and original exhibitions such as Monument Valley, Football Manager, 25 years of Dizzy and Jump.
-The NVA has welcomed well over 100,000 visitors through its doors, and won TripAdvisor awards for excellence on consecutive years.
-It moved to Sheffield and rebanded as the National Videogame Museum in November 2018.
+It is a games cultural centre which educates the public about what games mean, how they are made and who made them.
+It houses one of the largest collections of games machines, ephemera and materials in the UK, runs galleries and original exhibitions such as Monument Valley, Football Manager, 25 years of Dizzy and Jump, as well as other events.
+The NVA welcomed well over 100,000 visitors through its doors, and won TripAdvisor awards for excellence on consecutive years.
+It moved to Sheffield and rebranded as the National Videogame Museum in November 2018.

-- The Gamecity festival is a city-wide festival celebrating games culture run in Nottingham, that most recently entertained 20,000 people with talks, performances, events, cosplay and games played on the streets of the city.
+- The Gamecity festival is a city-wide festival celebrating and educating the public about games culture run in Nottingham.
+Most recently 20,000 people enjoyed talks, performances, events, cosplay and games played on the streets of the city.

-- Continue is a programme of workshops and conferences that brings helps arts organisations collaborate with games developers and designers.
-Funded by the Arts Council, Creative England, Creative Scotland and UK Young Artists, 6 events across the UK in 2018 are training arts practitioners and commissioners on how to work with games.
+- Continue is a programme of workshops and conferences that trains arts organisations in how to collaborate with games developers and designers.
+Funded by the Arts Council, Creative England, Creative Scotland and UK Young Artists, 6 events across the UK in 2018 trained arts practitioners and commissioners on how to work with games.

-- Games culture consultancy is delivered by our highly experienced team to a range of cultural and commercial organisations who want to access our expertise in the development, curation and operation of games culture festivals, museums and other programmes.
+- Games culture consultancy is delivered by our highly experienced team to a range of cultural and commercial organisations in the UK and overseas who want to access our expertise in the development, curation and operation of games culture festivals, museums and other programmes.